 If you’ve done the suggestions listed above, assessed your current and financial needs, and found an annuity product that works best for you, it’s time to buy an annuity.

 Your first step will be selecting your provider.
-Insurance companies like American Equity Investment Life Insurance Company, Nationwide, AIG, and Prudential are good places to start.
+We at Due make it easy to get started.
+Additionally, insurance companies like American Equity Investment Life Insurance Company, Nationwide, AIG, and Prudential are good places to start.
 But, it’s recommended that you turn to a rating agency like AM Best to check out the financial strength and soundness of the company.